A Survey on Out-of-Distribution Detection in NLP: Methodology

-\textbf{Latent Generation} approaches considered to use generative adversarial networks (GAN) ~\cite{goodfellow2020generative} to produce high-quality pseudo OOD samples. ~\citet{lee2018training} proposed to generate boundary samples in the low-density area of the ID distribution as pseudo-OOD samples. ~\citet{ryu2018out} built a GAN on ID data and used the discriminator to generate OOD samples in the continuous feature space. ~\citet{zheng2020out} generated pseudo OOD samples using an auto-encoder with adversarial training in the discrete text space. ~\citet{marek2021oodgan} proposed OodGAN, in which a sequential generative adversarial network (SeqGAN) ~\cite{yu2017seqgan} was used for OOD sample generation.
+\textbf{Latent Generation} approaches considered to use generative adversarial networks (GAN) ~\citep{goodfellow2020generative} to produce high-quality pseudo OOD samples. ~\citet{lee2018training} proposed to generate boundary samples in the low-density area of the ID distribution as pseudo-OOD samples. \citet{du2022vos} proposed virtual outlier synthesis (VOS), showing that sampling low-likelihood outliers in the feature space is more tractable and effective than synthesizing images in the high-dimensional pixel space. \citet{tao2023nonparametric} extended VOS to the non-parametric setting, which enabled sampling latent-space outliers without making strong assumptions on the feature distributions. ~\citet{ryu2018out} built a GAN on ID data and used the discriminator to generate OOD samples in the continuous feature space. ~\citet{zheng2020out} generated pseudo-OOD samples using an auto-encoder with adversarial training in the discrete text space. ~\citet{marek2021oodgan} proposed OodGAN, in which a sequential generative adversarial network (SeqGAN) ~\citep{yu2017seqgan} was used for OOD sample generation.
 This model follows the idea of \citet{zheng2020out} but works directly on texts and hence eliminates the need to include an auto-encoder.

-\textbf{Open-domain Sampling} approaches directly uses sentences from other corpora as pseudo OOD samples \citep{zhan2021out}.
-Recently, \citet{lang-etal-2022-estimating} proposed an adaptive soft pseudo labeling method that can estimate soft labels for pseudo OOD samples when training OOD detectors to improve OOD detection performance.
+Very recently, \citet{du2023dream} demonstrated synthesizing photo-realistic high-quality outliers by leveraging advanced diffusion-based models~\citep{rombach2022high}.